 8 oz fontina cheese, grated

-2 tbsp dry white wine, such as pinot grigio
+2 tablespoons dry white wine, such as pinot grigio

-3 tbsp Armanino Pesto Sauce, plus more for serving
+3 tablespoons Armanino Pesto Sauce, plus more for serving

 For the meatballs: place in a single layer on a foil or parchment paper lined sheet pan and bake at 375°F for 10-12 minutes, turning halfway through.